 - 1. High Costs: The transition to low-carbon fuels and technologies is capital-intensive.
 Investments are needed in new infrastructure, R&D, and retrofitting existing fleets.
-This financial burden can be a significant barrier, especially for smaller shipping companies [12]. - 2.
-Supply Chain Readiness: Developing a reliable supply chain for alternative fuels is critical.
-This includes establishing production facilities, distribution networks, and refueling infrastructure globally [13]. - 3.
+This financial burden can be a significant barrier, especially for smaller shipping companies [12]. - Supply Chain Readiness: Developing a reliable supply chain for alternative fuels is critical.
+This includes establishing production facilities, distribution networks, and refuelling infrastructure globally [13]. - 3.
 Technological Maturity: Many alternative fuels and technologies are still in the early stages of development.
-Ensuring they are commercially viable and safe for widespread use is a significant challenge [14]. - 4.
+Ensuring they are commercially viable and safe for widespread use is a significant challenge [14].
+This poses a challenge for decision makers since the long-term market commitment for specific solutions cannot be seen yet. - 4.
 Regulatory Alignment: Coordinating regulations across different jurisdictions is complex.
 Ensuring that international, regional, and national policies are aligned is essential for effective implementation [15].